eho-tacc/frictionless_schema_tutorial/notes/20210524_tutorial_slides.md

           description: Experimental stability score of the protein
 ```

-We can now validate our package against this schema using:
+We can now validate the data in our Data Package against this schema:

 ```bash
 $ f validate vdr.package.yaml